RYpie/radenium/README.md

 $ python3 radenium.py

-And push a key on the keyboard, e.g. 'g' that should start a livestream of your camera.
+And push the 'g' key on the keyboard, that should start a livestream of your camera.
+Files stored in client/python/media (same directory where the addons directory resides).

 's' should stop the livestream.